Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

     autofill_save_view_info_destroy(svi_h);
     ```

-4. When you no longer need the autofill save view handle, call `autofill_view_info_destroy()` to release autofill save view handle:
+4. Incase, the Autofill save view handle is not needed in your application, you must destroy the Autofill save view handle using `autofill_view_info_destroy()` and to release autofill save view handle:

     ```c
     autofill_save_view_info_destroy(vi_h);